Normalized topological indices discriminate between architectures of branched macromolecules: Discussion and conclusions

 We have shown that the phase space of the two normalized topological indices $(\ABC^*,H_2^*)$ allows for a robust comparison of molecules of different sizes---stemming either from differences in their molecular weight or their mapping onto mathematical trees.
 Our choice of topological indices is important, as not all combinations of topological indices lead to such a well-defined and interpretable phase space.
 Figure~S13 in SI shows an example of another phase space, defined through the commonly-used Wiener index $W$ and Randi\'{c} index $R$, $(W^*,R^*)$ (see SI for their definitions).
-In this case, the normalization using Eq.~\eqref{eq:cdf} leads to a far less homogeneous phase space compared to $(\ABC^*,H_2^*)$ space.
-Approaches using a linear combination of several indices, extracted via principal component analysis, are also commonly used in QSPR studies~\cite{basak1987topological,perdih2000topological}; these, however, significantly impact both the interpretability of the phase space as well as the determination of the probability density functions needed for normalization.
+In this case, the normalization using Eq.~\eqref{eq:cdf} leads to a far less homogeneous phase space compared to $(\ABC^*,H_2^*)$ space, {which comes in addition to the reduced discrimination power of these two indices (Fig.~S6)}. {Approaches using a linear combination of several indices, extracted via principal component analysis (PCA), are also commonly used in QSPR studies~\cite{basak1987topological,perdih2000topological}.
+Such approaches, however, significantly impact both the interpretability of the phase space spanned by the principal components as well as the determination of the probability density functions needed for normalization.
+Similarity between graph-like objects can also be studied using machine learning-based approaches, where graph vertices are mapped to a low-dimensional vector space based on local characteristics and the embedding is then optimized by reconstructing the graph from it and checking how much it deviates from the original~\cite{hamilton2017representation,coley2017convolutional,li2022deep,fung2021benchmarking}.
+Such methods can be used to derive similarity measures based on the distance between two embeddings~\cite{li2019graph}; whether or not they are also applicable in lieu of normalized topological indices---in particular when it comes to their interpretability and the ability to compare structures of different size---requires a carefully set-up comparison and remains a topic for future work~\cite{sabando2022using}.}

 Using the phase space of normalized topological indices can be applied very broadly to discuss and compare different methods to coarse-grain the structure of large branching macromolecules and determine the best level and method of coarse-graining that retains the desired properties of their branching topology.
 This approach can be particularly useful for modelling long RNA sequences in biologically-informed RNA studies, e.g., in those that seek to single out conserved topological properties in viral genomes, or for long non-coding RNAs.
 It might also offer a valuable tool in the future to describe different architectures of lignin, a macromolecule characterized by large structural diversity.
 Lastly, an extension of our approach from trees to graphs would prove indispensable for the characterization of not not only more complex models of RNA folding but also of protein interaction networks~\cite{lambrughi2021pyinteraph} and gene interactions in Hi-C maps of the genome.